United States foreign policy in the Middle East: History

-The United States' relationship with the Middle East before World War I was limited, although commercial ties existed even in the early 19th century.
-The U.S. engaged in a military conflict with Ottoman Tripolitania from 1801 to 1805 during the Tripolitan War regarding tributary payment which president Thomas Jefferson refused to pay.
-President Andrew Jackson established formal ties with the Sultan of Muscat and Oman in 1833.
-(The Sultan saw the U.S. as a potential balance to Britain's overwhelming regional influence.)
-Commercial relations opened between the U.S. and Persia in 1857, after Britain persuaded the Persian government not to ratify a similar agreement in 1851.
+The United States' relationship with the Middle East before World War I was limited, although commercial ties existed even in the early 19th century, as seen with the American–Algerian War.
+From 1801 to 1805, the U.S. fought against Ottoman Tripolitania during the Tripolitan War regarding tributary payment which president Thomas Jefferson refused to pay.
+In 1833, President Andrew Jackson established formal ties with the Sultan of Muscat and Oman.
+The Sultan saw the U.S. as a potential balance to Britain's overwhelming regional influence.
+In 1857, commercial relations opened between the U.S. and Persia, after Britain persuaded the Persian government not to ratify a similar agreement in 1851.

-After defeating it in World War I, Britain and France took control of most of the former Ottoman Empire.
-They held mandates from the League of Nations.
+After defeating the Ottoman Empire in World War I, Britain and France took control of most of its former territories.
+They held mandates to do so from the League of Nations.
 The United States refused to take any mandates in the region and was "popular and respected throughout the Middle East".
-Indeed, "Americans were seen as good people, untainted by the selfishness and duplicity associated with the Europeans."
-American Christian missionaries brought modern medicine and set up educational institutions all over the Middle East as an adjunct to their religious proselytizing.
-Moreover, the United States had provided the Middle East with highly skilled petroleum engineers.
+"Americans were seen as good people, untainted by the selfishness and duplicity associated with the Europeans."

+American Christian missionaries brought modern medicine and set up educational institutions all over the Middle East, as an adjunct to their religious proselytizing.
+The United States also provided the Middle East with highly skilled petroleum engineers.
 Thus, there were some connections made between the United States and the Middle East before the Second World War.

 Other examples of cooperation between the U.S. and the Middle East are the Red Line Agreement signed in 1928 and the Anglo-American Petroleum Agreement signed in 1944.
-Both of these agreements were legally binding and reflected an American interest in control of Middle Eastern energy resources, mainly oil, and moreover reflected an American "security imperative to prevent the (re)emergence of a powerful regional rival".
+Both of these agreements were legally binding and reflected an American interest in control of Middle Eastern energy resources, mainly oil, and reflected an American "security imperative to prevent the (re)emergence of a powerful regional rival".
 The Red Line Agreement had been "part of a network of agreements made in the 1920s to restrict the supply of petroleum and ensure that the major [mostly American] companies ... could control oil prices on world markets".

 The Red Line agreement governed the development of Middle East oil for the next two decades.
 The Anglo-American Petroleum Agreement of 1944 was based on negotiations between the United States and Britain over controlling Middle Eastern oil.
-Below is shown what the American President Franklin D. Roosevelt had in mind for a British Ambassador in 1944:

-Persian oil ... is yours.
+In a conversation with the British ambassador in 1944, American President Franklin D. Roosevelt summarized his view of how oil interests between the two countries should be divided: Persian oil ... is yours.
 We share the oil of Iraq and Kuwait.
 As for Saudi Arabian oil, it's ours.

 King Ibn Saud converses with President Franklin D. Roosevelt on board the USS Quincy, in February 1945.